MapsPeople/docs/src/web/v4/show-user-position.md

 // Create element to hold the position control const positionControlElement = document.createElement("div");
-// Create position control and attach it to element const positionControl ew mapsindoors.PositionControl(myPositionControlElement, {
+// Create position control and attach it to element const positionControl new mapsindoors.PositionControl(positionControlElement, {
     mapsIndoors: mapsIndoorsInstance,
 });
 // Add the element now holding position control to your map